-If you’ve come here from Kristian’s post and are wondering how to take action to reduce extreme risks such as catastrophic climate change, here’s the TL;DR: If you’re a founder, you should consider joining Founders Pledge as a community of like-minded individuals committed to learning about and reducing such risks through high-impact philanthropy.
-(Make a pledge information request here and, if you’re not a founder, you can still contribute by donating to our Climate Fund)
+Are you coming here from Kristian’s post and wondering how to take action to reduce extreme risks such as catastrophic climate change?
+The short answer: if you’re an entrepreneur, consider joining Founders Pledge and other like-minded individuals committed to learning about and reducing such risks through high-impact philanthropy.
+Anyone can tackle climate change by donating to our Climate Change Fund.

 We explain here what we think this means for the case of climate (I), but also why we think this is a much larger problem (II) and how we think you can contribute to its solution (III).
 Let’s dive in.